OpenStickCommunity/Hardware/Boards/GP2040-CE Official Controllers/Open_Core0 WASD/README.md

 ## How to upload firmware

 If uploading the firmware before assembly you can hold the BootSel button on the Pico and plug the device into your computer.
 It will show up as an external device.
-Copy the `GP2040-CE_X.X.X_OPEN_CORE0.uf2` file to it from the prerelase firmware section and wait for the device to disconnect after copying completes.
+Copy the `GP2040-CE_X.X.X_OPEN_CORE0.uf2` file to it from the prerelease firmware section and wait for the device to disconnect after copying completes.

 If something goes wrong and you want to upload the firmware again (or if you have tested out the configuration tool and made a mistake) you can enter BootSel mode via either of the methods above and drag over the included `flash_nuke.uf2` file.
 This file will take a moment to write to the Pico, once completed you will see the device disconnect and then re-connect as an external device.
 After it has shown up again you can copy the same `GP2040-CE_X.X.X_OPEN_CORE0_WASD.uf2` firmware over to it again.

 ## Sales recommendations

-Through the licencing you are free to make and sell these boards in group buys or even commercial applications.
+Through the licensing you are free to make and sell these boards in group buys or even commercial applications.

-The intended purpose of this board, as well as the overall GP2040-CE project is to get low cost boards into the hands of as many people as possible to everyone can enjoy the project.
+The intended purpose of this board, as well as the overall GP2040-CE project is to get low cost boards into the hands of as many people as possible so everyone can enjoy the project.

 As this is a more premium product that will involve a large amount of manual labor to assemble there are some expected profits for those that are making them.

-As such, we have a recommend MSRP of $150 USD for the Open_Core0 WASD or $180 for the Open_Core0 with an included Mayflash MagicBoots v1.1 (for PS5 play on compatible titles).
+As such, we have a recommended MSRP of $150 USD for the Open_Core0 WASD or $180 for the Open_Core0 with an included Mayflash MagicBoots v1.1 (for PS5 play on compatible titles).
 This can be rounded to $165 USD or $195 USD shipped.

 You are free to set your own price as you see fit.